grkw/grkw.github.io/pages/recs.md

 ### Apps

-- [Unread](https://www.goldenhillsoftware.com/unread/): beautiful add-free RSS reader for Mac, iPhone, iPad
+#### Productivity

+- [Obsidian](https://obsidian.md/): a simple, infinitely customizable Markdown-based text editor
 - [Arc browser](https://arc.net/): a web browser with the UI I was looking for to stay focused and organized on the internet (though it is Chrome-based)
 - [Unhook](https://chromewebstore.google.com/detail/unhook-remove-youtube-rec/khncfooichmfjbepaaaebmommgaepoid): Chrome extension that removes YouTube recommended and shorts
 - [Minimal LinkedIn](https://github.com/cindywu/minimal-linkedin): a Chrome extension that blocks the cluttery content
-- [Obsidian](https://obsidian.md/): a simple, infinitely customizable Markdown-based text editor
+- [Spark Email](https://sparkmailapp.com/): email client with a UI I just love
+- [Maccy](https://maccy.app/): a very handy clipboard manager for Mac
 - [Warp](https://warp.dev/): a terminal with block-based UI for commands; it just makes sense!
 - [Todoist](https://todoist.com/): a to-do app that has helped me stay organized since I was in high school

-- [TIDAL](https://tidal.com/): a music streaming app with a much simpler and cleaner UI than others, supposedly pays the artists more per stream(?)
-- [Spark Email](https://sparkmailapp.com/): email client with a UI I just love
+#### Privacy

 - [Signal](https://signal.org/): simple, cross-platform, privacy-focused messaging and calling
 - [Proton Pass](https://protonmail.com/password-manager): a beautiful password manager by the Swiss privacy-focused company

-- [Maccy](https://maccy.app/): a very handy clipboard manager for Mac
+#### Other

+- [TIDAL](https://tidal.com/): a music streaming app with a much simpler and cleaner UI than others, supposedly pays the artists more per stream(?)
-- [Marginalia](https://search.marginalia.nu/): an independent DIY search engine that focuses on non-commercial content
+- [Marginalia](https://search.marginalia.nu/): an independent DIY search engine that focuses on non-commercial
+- [Unread](https://www.goldenhillsoftware.com/unread/): beautiful add-free RSS reader for Mac, iPhone, iPad

 ## Health